-''You can beat 'em up by any means To blow them all to smithereens!
+''You can beat 'em up by any means Or blow them all to smithereens!
 The favorite of this sentient machine!
 Never mind the fatalities Where there's municipalities!
-To crush a system with the threat of weaponry!
+To crush a set of with the threat of weaponry!

 In "What'd I Miss," Baljeet claims to have beaten Buford at Rochambeau.
 When asked what Rochambeau is, Phineas calmly replies, "It's another name for Rock-Paper-Scissors."
 While it is an archaic term for Rock-Paper-Scissors, in more recent years it's taken on a much different meaning thanks to South Park.

 In "Minor Monogram" Vanessa has this exchange with Rodrigo:

 Rodrigo: Join me, Vanessa, and together we will take over the world.
 I'll let you get a tattoo.
 I think boots should come in pairs, like people.